Pure Reason Revolution: Reunion

 The band released Above Cirrus on 6 May 2022 on InsideOutMusic.
 Courtney and Alper are joined by Greg Jong, who re-joined the band.

 Coming Up to Consciousness was released in 2024, with Courtney and Jong, but without Alper.
-The album features new vocalist Annicke Shireen.
+The album features new vocalist Annicke Shireen (touring member of Heilung) and drummer Ravi Kesavaram (member of My Vitriol).

 Critical reaction

 Rick Wakeman has given the band a favourable review.